Advisers

 Betsy DiPardo, Assistant Director for J.D.
 Advising

-Dena Sacco, Assistant Director for J.D.
-Advising
+Dena Sacco, Assistant Director and Director of Alumni Advising

 Elizabeth Blume, Assistant Director of Judicial Clerkships